cahna/luminary/README.md

 Luminary uses the Tup build system.

+## Privacy and Security Notice ##

+This toolbar should __never__ be exposed to a production/public-facing website.
+It will expose the entire configuration and environment of your server, display request contents (including passwords), and slow down your site.
+Luminary will restrict itself to the "development" environment by default.

 ## Usage ##

 Install the Luminary rock or clone this repository into the top level of your project path.